Menkaura81/Anyshift/README.md

 Controls are forced ingame:
     SPACE = Upshift (0x39)
     ALT = Downshift (0x38)
 Neutral detected and reverse is a gear.
+Memory write mode True.
+Seven gear is used for the "spin" gearbox position.
-I´m having problems with a "spin position" on the gearbox so this profile isn´t included in current release.
-Also it only changes up if you are accelerating.
+Not compatible with key presses mode.
+Added the option of write to memory gear values.
+Still not fully functional.
-I will try memory adresses read and write on this one.
+Memory option not supported for more games, i added it only because this is the game of my childhood, the one got me hooked with simracing.

 COLIN MCRAE RALLY pc